Open-shell frozen natural orbital approach for quantum eigensolvers: Results

+We can attribute some portion of the discrepancy between \gls{CMO} and \gls{FNO} gaps to the inability of the \gls{CMO} to capture the correlation energy in the virtual space, and the diffuse Rydberg character of the virtual orbitals.
+To confirm this, we compute the overlap between the \glspl{CMO} and the \glspl{FNO} for the \ce{Ir(ppy)_3} complex.
 Figure~\ref{fig:irppy3-orbital-overlap}a presents the computed overlap values for the first \num{20} virtual orbitals of the \ce{Ir(ppy)3} complex in the T$_1$ state.
 Notably, the first orbital highlighted along the diagonal axis is shaded in dark black and therefore identical (or nearly identical) between the \gls{CMO} and \gls{FNO} approach.
 However, beyond the first virtual orbital, the low magnitude of the matrix elements indicates the divergence between the two sets.
 This lack of overlap suggests that the orbitals retained in the \gls{FNO} approach are qualitatively different from those from the \gls{CMO} virtuals, and we can visualize this difference in Fig.~\ref{fig:irppy3-orbital-overlap}b.
-We compare the $21^{\mathrm{st}}$ orbital from the \gls{CMO} set, which is a Rydberg-like orbital, with the $21^{\mathrm{st}}$ orbital from the \gls{FNO} set, which is localized and shows $s$ and $p$-like character on the carbon rings.
-Although the Rydberg orbital has a low energy, and is therefore included in the \gls{CMO} active space, it does not have a large contribution to the correlation energy, and therefore is discluded from the \gls{FNO} active space.
+Figure~\ref{fig:irppy3-orbital-overlap}b compares CMO 21, which exhibits diffuse Rydberg-like character, with FNOs 24 and 25, which have the largest overlap with CMO 21 as shown in Figure~\ref{fig:irppy3-orbital-overlap}a.
+While the overlap matrix indicates spatial overlap between CMO 21 and FNOs 24 and 25, the orbital character is fundamentally different: FNOs 24 and 25 show tightly localized $s$- and $p$-like character on the carbon rings of the ligands, rather than the diffuse, delocalized character of CMO 21.
+Although the Rydberg orbital has a low energy, and is therefore included in the \gls{CMO} active space, it does not have a large contribution to the correlation energy, and therefore is excluded from the \gls{FNO} active space.
+The \gls{ZAPT-FNO} approach instead prioritizes orbitals like FNOs 24 and 25, which capture correlation effects through their localized character rather than through diffuse contributions.
 In fact, considering all \num{20} of the \gls{FNO} virtual orbitals we find that they are all highly localized, and none have diffuse or Rydberg character.
-Thus, we can conclude that the \gls{ZAPT-FNO} approach is a tractable method to select high-quality active spaces in diffuse basis sets for large open shell systems.
+Thus, we can conclude that the \gls{ZAPT-FNO} approach is a tractable method to select high-quality active spaces in diffuse basis sets for large open shell systems by prioritizing orbitals based on their correlation energy contributions rather than orbital energy alone.